cajunc2/cajunc2.github.io/src/pro-83/01-hello.md

 There was nothing in the manual about either one and i couldn't even find evidence of their existence on the internet.

 Oh well, the base unit was still entertaining to play around with and was a satisfying curiosity.

-Maybe I could figure out the rest later.
+Maybe I could figure out the rest later...

 ---